School shooting survivor: 'There's so many of us now'

 The dangers of self-medicating

-Eubanks isolated himself after the Columbine tragedy, which played a major role in his subsequent struggle with addiction, he said.
-He now serves as chief operations officer for The Foundry Treatment Center, a substance abuse center in Steamboat Springs, Colorado.
+Eubanks isolated himself after the Columbine High School tragedy, which played a major role in his subsequent struggle with addiction, he said.
+He now serves as chief operations officer for the Foundry Treatment Center, a substance abuse center in Steamboat Springs, Colorado.

 Eubanks was in the library with his friends, trying to decide whether they were going to go fishing or play golf after school, when they heard the sound of gunshots.